jina-ai/jina/README.md

 prompt = Prompt(
-    text = 'suggest an interesting image generation prompt for a mona lisa variant' )
+    text='suggest an interesting image generation prompt for a mona lisa variant' )

 client = Client(port=12345)  # use port from output above